 #8.
 Drive in a High Gear

-This reduces the number of revs and will prevent the wheels spinning.
+Driving in a high gear is crucial as this reduces the number of revs and it will prevent the wheels from spinning.

 #9.
 Turn Slowly

-When turning corners approach the corner very slowly and turn the wheel as slowly and gently as possible as rapid turning may cause the vehicle to skid.
+When turning corners approach the corner very slowly and turn the wheel as slowly and gently as possible.
+Rapid turning may cause the vehicle to skid.

 #10.
 Brake Gradually

-Allow considerably extra distance when stopping and slow down gradually.
+Allow considerable extra distance when stopping and slow down gradually.
 Do not brake suddenly as this will cause the vehicle to slide.

 #11.
 If You Skid, Don’t Brake

-Don’t brake as this may prolong the skid.
-Take your foot off the accelerator and wait for the skid to stop.
+Tips for winter driving will always include this one, do not brake if you skid.
+If you do, this may prolong the skid.
+If you find your car skidding, take your foot off the accelerator and wait for the skid to stop.